 Featuring more than 100 privately held works from the 6th to the 19th century, on view publicly for the first time

-Celebrating a landmark agreement between the Museum of Fine Arts, Houston, and a renowned private collector, works from these holdings will be presented in a series of special exhibitions over a five-year period at the MFAH.
-Bestowing Beauty, the inaugural exhibition, will be on view from November 19, 2017, to February 11, 2018, as part of the 10th anniversary program for the Museum’s Art of the Islamic Worlds initiative.
+Celebrating a landmark agreement between the Museum of Fine Arts, Houston, and renowned private collector Hossein Afshar, works from these holdings will be presented in a series of special exhibitions over a five-year period at the MFAH.
+Bestowing Beauty, the inaugural exhibition, is on view through February 11, 2018, as part of the 10th anniversary program for the Museum’s Art of the Islamic Worlds initiative.

-“This spectacular collection, meticulously constructed over the last 50 years, represents a single collector’s life-long passion to preserving Persian artistic heritage for future generations and a strong desire to share these masterpieces publicly,” said Aimée Froom, curator, Islamic art at the MFAH.
+“This spectacular collection, meticulously constructed over the last 50 years, represents Hossein Afshar’s life-long passion to preserving Persian artistic heritage for future generations and a strong desire to share these masterpieces publicly,” said Aimée Froom, curator, Islamic art at the MFAH.
 “Through the objects on display, we see a portrait of Iran that highlights an extraordinary artistic sensibility over the last several centuries.”

 “Since the establishment of the department in 2007, the MFAH has endeavored to collect, exhibit, and interpret art of the Islamic worlds,” added Gary Tinterow, MFAH director.
-“We are immeasurably grateful for the collector’s vision and generosity in furthering this goal and making accessible the beauty that Persian art bestows on its beholders.”
+“We are immeasurably grateful for Hossein Afshar’s vision and generosity in furthering this goal and making accessible the beauty that Persian art bestows on its beholders.”